2.8 Provisions

 The Company monitors all financial assets that are subject to impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.
 If there has been a significant increase in credit risk, the Company measures the loss allowance based on lifetime rather than Stage 1 (12-month) Expected Credit Loss (ECL).
 Pending the adoption of scoring models to assess the change in credit status at an account level and at portfolio level, the Company has adopted SICR (Significant Increase in Credit risk) criteria based on Days Past Due (DPD).
 The following table lists the staging criteria used in the Company: Staging Criterion

-Stage-1: 0 up to 30 days past due Stage-2: 31 up to 90 days past due Stage-3: Above 90 days past due
+Stage-1: 0 up to 30 days past due Stage-2: 31 up to 90 days past due Stage-3: 90 and above days past due

 Stage 2 follows the rebuttable presumption stated in Ind AS 109, that credit risk has increased significantly since initial recognition no later than when contractual payments are more than 30 days past due.

-The Company also considers other qualitative factors and repayment history and considers guidance issued by the Institute of Chartered Accountants of India (ICAI) for staging of advances to which moratorium benefit has been extended under the COVID regulatory package issued by RBI and as approved by the Board.
+The Company also considers other qualitative factors and repayment history and considers guidance issued by the Institute of Chartered accountants of India (ICAI) for staging of advances to which moratorium benefit has been extended under the COVID regulatory package issued by RBI and as approved by the Board.

 35.6.3 Measurement of ECL